hzeller/bant/README.md

 ```

 (but of course there might be other bazel rules beside obvious genrules that
-create artifacts, so `bant list-targets -b` could expand more of these
+create artifacts, so `bant list-targets -m` could expand more of these
 or global `bazel build ...` will catch these as well)

 Given that `bazel` adapts the visible external projects depending on what